ConnorSweeneyDev/.config/readme.md

   coc-copilot coc-git coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed and add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
-If you don't want any of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
+If you don't want one of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).